typemeta/funcj/codec/readme.md

 The framework allows custom codecs to be registered to override the default behaviour.

+Custom codecs can be agnostic to the codec implementation encoding, meaning the same custom codec can be used for JSON, XML, byte streams, etc.
+Alternatively a custom codec can target a specific encoding.

 #### Custom Codec Builder

+The simplest way to define a custom codec is to call `CodecCore.registerCodec`, and pass it the class value for the type in question.
+This returns a `ObjectCodecBuilder`, which has a fluent API for defining custom codecs.
+You first call `field` for each field comprising the class, supplying the field name, a getter for the field, and either a codec, or a class value (which is used to look up the appropriate codec).
+Finally call `map` with the method which, given the field values, will constuct an instance of the type.

-If, for example, we want to override how the `ZonedDateTime` type is serialised, to serialise it as a `String`, we can do so like this:
+For example, if we want to override how the `ZonedDateTime` type is encoded, to encode it as a `String`, we can do so like this:

 ```java